 Professional apps usually have complex DB design, professional security and coded as per standards.
-In traditional development these qualities cannot be achieved without involvement of expert developers.
-But with new tools and technologies—including automatic table creations, visual DB design and configurable security means, anyone can build apps and they are almost codeless.
-This is ideal for business users, product managers and in general any citizen developers.
+In traditional development, these qualities cannot be achieved without the involvement of expert developers.
+But with new tools and technologies—including automatic table creations, visual DB design, and configurable security means, anyone can build apps and they are almost codeless.
+This is ideal for business users, product managers, and in general any citizen developers.

 Myth #5: Business apps will not be supported by IT

 Apps are of multiple types.
-One of the categories is core apps that drives the company’s core businesses.
+One of the categories is core apps that drive the company’s core businesses.
 And then there are a lot of other apps that are categorized as long-tail-apps scattered all over the organization and are usually those that are driven by business teams.
 Traditional IT support only the core apps, and the long tail apps flourished under the shadow of the IT teams.
-However modern IT leaders also bring under their control long tail apps to curtail shadow IT in the organization.
-This is done using modern app development platforms that allows centralized control by IT and also eases the building of these apps by business users.
+However modern IT leaders also bring under their control long-tail apps to curtail shadow IT in the organization.
+This is done using modern app development platforms that allow centralized control by IT and also ease the building of these apps by business users.

 Myth #6: Modern App Development Platforms Are Closed and Proprietary

 This is a myth that is almost true.
-The new age app development platforms that offer low code and rapid application development are mostly closed and proprietary.
-However there are few platforms like WaveMaker, which are based on open standards and offers the developers a choice to move away from the platform with the auto generated app code, which can be migrated and developed in any IDEs like Eclipse.
+The new-age app development platforms that offer low-code and rapid application development are mostly closed and proprietary.
+However, there are few platforms like WaveMaker, which are based on open standards and offer the developers a choice to move away from the platform with the auto-generated app code, which can be migrated and developed in any IDEs like Eclipse.
 Though there is an understandable fear that developers will get locked into something that they may later want to move away from, these platforms will provide the flexibility that allows developers to make any real-time changes needed.

 Recent times have seen the emergence of many enterprise application platforms that have the capability to address these challenges and make app development work much less tedious than it appears.
 The WaveMaker platform is one such platform worth mentioning.
-This platform develops & Deploys custom apps with multiple functionality in a cost effective and less time consuming manner.
+This platform develops & Deploys custom apps with multiple functionalities in a cost-effective and less time-consuming manner.